gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overloads.md

 - ❌: the backend does not support this operator
 - ✅: our extension calls the backend operator and handles preparation if possible
-- NA: the operator is not available
+- NA: the operator does not exist

-Checkmarks (✅) are clickable and link to the source code.
+Check marks (✅) are clickable and link to the source code.

 ```@setup overloads
 using ADTypes